Washington State Department of Transportation: Current projects

 As of 2008, there were about 250 projects that were being planned or constructed by WSDOT.
 Some of the most notable projects that were recently finished include the Tacoma Narrows Bridge project, which built a second bridge adjacent to the original bridge, the SR 167 HOT lanes project, which added HOT lanes over SR 167's existing HOV lanes from the SR 18 area to 180th Street, and the I-5 HOV extensions project, which extended the HOV lanes in Everett from the I-5/SR 99/SR 526/SR 527 interchange to the I-5/US 2/SR 529 Spur interchange.

+As of 2025, the department has been testing out new telematics.
+Anonymized GPS and sensor data collect data from cars and phones that have been revealing real-time driver behavior.
+In the short amount of time these have been in use, the trends have exposed that phone use is closer to 30% than what was previously believed to be 10%.

+There are plans to have new tolls open to truckers on the Interstate 5 corridor as it remains congested.
+This new development is hoping to make travel more efficient to the Seattle and Tacoma ports.

 Some of the main projects in the future include the Alaskan Way Viaduct replacement tunnel, the replacement of the SR 520 Evergreen Point floating bridge, the ferry terminals, the I-5 Crash barrier project and SR 704.

 Accidents and deaths

 Based on numbers between 2020 and late-2023, approximately 1,340 accidents or crashes annually occur in WSDOT construction zones.
 The number of WSDOT employees that have died in construction zone accidents since 1950 is recorded at 61.